amauboussin/simple-ranking-system/README.md

 Depends on Numpy (http://www.numpy.org)

 Input:
-  A csv file containing all of the games to be analysed with the following as the first four columns:
+  A csv file containing all of the games to be analyzed with the following as the first four columns:
   Team/Player 1, Team/Player 2, Team 1's points, Team 2's points

 Output: